Skip to main content

 Outdated Divi Version

 Make sure that you are running the latest Divi version.
-You can check that by going to Appearance > Themes, clicking on Divi theme and checking the version number.
+You can check that by going to Appearance → Themes, clicking on Divi theme, and checking the version number.

 Outdated WordPress version

-Make sure that the website is running on the latest WordPress version.
+Ensure that the website is running on the latest WordPress version.

 Outdated PHP version and/or low PHP Directives values